aarenson/PHPCap/README.md

 notification by some means (typically email) if a problem occurs in trying to use the REDCap API.

-If multiple programs are going to interact via the REDCap API with the same set of REDCap projects, it is useful to have a single class, perhaps called "Connection.pm", that sets up all of the required `REDCapFactory`, `REDCapProject`, and `REDCapDETHandler` objects, as well as providing methods for the business logic of the executables -- methods that take business terms and translate them into REDCapAPI methods.
+If multiple programs are going to interact via the REDCap API with the same set of REDCap projects, it is useful to have a single class, perhaps called "Connection.pm", that sets up all of the required `REDCapFactory`, `REDCapProject`, and `REDCapDETHandler` objects, as well as providing methods for the business logic of the executables -- methods that take business terms and translate them into PhpCap methods.

 For example, an executable that needs to get records from REDCap for all of the subjects that are female might call the method